deadlysyn/resume/README.md

 ### Objective

-My primary objective in life is to have an impact... on my team, my community, and the world.
+My primary objective in life is to have an impact on my team, my community, and the world.
 Accomplishing that by delivering software and infrastructure solutions to real-world challenges while developing and using Free and Open Source Software is my dream.

 ### About Me

-I am a humble, collaborative, ambitious, and continuously learning infrastructure engineer.
+I am a humble, collaborative, ambitious, and continuously learning engineer.
 I have been delivering large-scale distributed systems and mission-critical infrastructure services for three decades.
-In that time I have developed a wide range of experience including being an individual contributor, technical lead, architect and hands-on manager.
+In that time I developed a wide range of experience as an individual contributor, technical lead, architect and hands-on manager.

-I am passionate about DevOps culture and SRE principles as ways to rally people with diverse backgrounds around shared outcomes; increasing productivity while simultaneously improving quality of life through the tenacious pursuit of automation and elimination of toil.
+I am passionate about DevOps culture and SRE principles as ways to rally people from diverse backgrounds around shared outcomes; increasing productivity while simultaneously improving quality of life through the tenacious pursuit of automation and elimination of toil.

-I am familiar with multiple cloud infrastructure providers, including Amazon Web Services and Google Cloud Platform, as well as popular container orchestration frameworks such as Cloud Foundry, Kubernetes, Nomad and OpenShift.
+I am familiar with multiple cloud infrastructure providers, including Amazon Web Services and Google Cloud Platform, as well as popular container orchestration frameworks such as Cloud Foundry, Kubernetes, and Nomad.
 I am well versed in Agile practices, Lean Product Development, GitOps and Infrastructure as Code.

 I am pragmatic in both my work style and technology choices, seeing the world as a series of trade-offs that must be carefully considered and occasionally